-September 30, 2022 September 30, 2021 Trade accounts receivable-gross \$1,002 \$821 Allowance for uncollectible accounts (35) (30) Trade accounts receivable-Net \$ 967 \$791
+September 30, 2023 September 30, 2022 Trade accounts receivable-gross \$1,261 \$1,002 Allowance for uncollectible accounts (31) (35) Trade accounts receivable-Net \$1,230 \$ 967

-At September 30, 2022, one customer individually accounted for approximately 10% of the Company's trade accounts receivable-gross.
-In addition, approximately 40% of the Company's trade accounts receivable-gross was due from entities that operate principally outside of the United States-primarily in Western Europe, Canada and Asia.
+At September 30, 2023, none of our customers individually accounted for greater than 10% of the Company's trade accounts receivable-gross.
+In addition, approximately 36% of the Company's trade accounts receivable-gross was due from entities that operate principally outside of the United States-primarily in Western Europe, Canada and Asia.
 Credit is extended based on an evaluation of each customer's financial condition and collateral is generally not required.

-The increase in the allowance for uncollectible accounts for the fiscal year ended September 30, 2022 is primarily related to an increase in the estimate for credit losses on accounts receivable for certain non-U.S. customers and certain customers impacted by the Russia and Ukraine conflict.
+The decrease in the allowance for uncollectible accounts for the fiscal year ended September 30, 2023 is primarily due to the continued recovery of commercial aerospace industry and our related customers in fiscal 2023 from the adverse impact of the COVID-19 pandemic.
 The allowance for uncollectible accounts is assessed individually at each operating unit by the operating unit's management team.